biboyd/SALSA/docs/source/annotated_example.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 For more details on absorber extraction see :ref:`absorber-extraction`.
-But the quick synopsis is there is the Ice method and the spectacle method.
-Ice looks at cell level data while spectacle fits lines to a synthetic spectra that is generated by trident.
+But the quick synopsis is there is the SPICE method and the Spectacle method.
+SPICE looks at cell level data while Spectacle fits lines to a synthetic spectra that is generated by trident.
 The :class:`~salsa.AbsorberExtractor` class can use both methods.

 Now let's extract some absorbers from the Light rays we made